advisorconnect/google-contacts-with-photos/README.md

 # google-contacts-with-photos

-Get contacts from Google with OAuth tokens **and photos**.
+A promise based API to fetch contacts from Google with OAuth tokens **and photos**.

-This project is a fork of https://github.com/stevelacy/google-contacts-oauth.
+This project is based on fork of https://github.com/stevelacy/google-contacts-oauth.

 ## Install
 ```sh